-This paper presents a block-based deep neural architecture for univariate time series point forecasting that is similar to very deep models (e.g. ResNet) used in more common deep learning applications such as image recognition.
+This paper presents a block-based deep neural architecture for univariate time series point forecasting that is similar in its philosophy to very deep models (e.g. ResNet) used in more common deep learning applications such as image recognition.
 Furthermore, the authors demonstrate how their approach can be used to build predictive models that are interpretable.

 What can we learn from this paper?

 That it is possible to build a pure deep learning model for time series predictions that can take into account long-term trends and seasonality and beat the accuracy of existing models that combine ML and statistical approaches on common datasets.

 Prerequisites (to understand the paper, what does one need to be familiar with?)

 - Time series forecasting

 - Residual neural networks